ShraddhaLokhande03/Statistics/README.md

-Essential Statistics for Data Science
+essential statistics for data science